xiqun565827133189/RustGPT/README.md

 This is not a production grade LLM.
 It is so far away from the larger models.

-This is just a toy project that can demonstrates how these models work under the hood.
+This is just a toy project that demonstrates how these models work under the hood.

 ## 🔍 Key Files to Explore